mohclips/Elastic-Certified-Engineer-Exam-Notes/Indexing_Data.md

 }
 ```

-Okay, to this doesn't work, nor does the example on the website
+Okay, to this doesn't work, nor does the example on the website (below)

 ```json
 PUT my_index